sramya-git/product-avilability-process-api/README.md

 As a Customer I want a service to request information about availability of products and reserve products from order.

-### GET/availability
-This endpoint will trigger flow getAvailability which obtains availability of product variants in stores from Locations System API, partners from Partners System API and warehouse from Inventory System API.

 ### GET/locations/{locationId}/availability
 This endpoint will trigger flow getAvailabilityForLocation which obtains availability, totalTax and totalShipping of variant based on the locationId and locationType (STORE,  WAREHOUSE, PARTNER).